VAT Update for Employers - Business Gifts, Staff Parties and Business Entertainment November 2020

-The area of entertainment and gifts always seems to raise questions for businesses about what can, and cannot, be reclaimed.
+The area of entertainment and gifts always seems to raise questions for businesses about what can, and cannot, be reclaimed (although we accept that this year may be a little different on the entertainment front!).
 In this article, Mitchell Charlesworth's VAT partner Alison Birch looks at three areas (Business Gifts, Staff Parties and Business Entertaining) where VAT can become complicated and outlines, using examples, the best ways to manage these issues in your own firm.

 This can be a grey area and what you may consider advertising and promotion, HMRC may consider to be a gift, so make sure that you don't get caught out by HMRC's Business Gift rules.